Johann Ernst Hanxleden: Combined Name: Arnose Pathiri

+Thus, “Arnose Pathiri” simply means “Fr.
+Ernst” in the affectionate, localized voice of 18th-century Kerala.

+It wasn't a formal name he chose—it was a name the people gave him, much like a form of inculturation or linguistic baptism.

 Legacy

 Arnos Paathiri's oeuvre comprises poems, dictionaries and grammar books and two of his prominent literary works are Puthen Pana and Chathuranthyam.

 Puthen Pana

 The Puthen Pana, a Malayalam epic on the life of Jesus Christ, is Arnos Pathiri's most popular poem and it is one of the earliest poems written in simple Malayalam.
 It has been an inalienable part of Christian (not restricted to Catholic) life in Kerala since the time of its composition; its paadhams are sung in a characteristic manner in Christian households on various solemn occasions, the most notable ones being Holy Thursday, Good Friday, and other days of Holy Week and Lent and evenings preceding funerals.
 It is reported that he wrote Puthen Pana sitting by the well of Pazhuvil Forane church.

 The poem which follows a similar style to the noted work, Jnanappana of Poonthanam Nambudiri, consists of fourteen Paadhams; the couplets are written in the Sarppini Vruththam, except for those in the twelfth Paadham, which are in the Nathonnatha metre.
 The twelfth Paadham on the lament of the Virgin Mary at the crucifixion and death of Jesus is the heart of the poem.
 Other important Paadhams are concerned with the Fall of Man (second), the Annunciation (fourth), the Nativity (fifth), the Sermon on the Mount (seventh), the Last Supper (tenth), the trial and Crucifixion (eleventh), the Resurrection (thirteenth), and the Ascension (fourteenth).
 The first paadham has the poet telling us that the poem is being written on request from Antonio Pimental, the Archbishop of Cranganore; Pimental held the ecclesiastical office from 1721 to 1752, the poem is estimated to have been composed some time during the period 1721–1732.